Take 5 safety: control hazards and reduce risk

 If you want to take a more proactive approach to incident management, consider adopting the take 5 safety method.

 It’s a simple system for identifying and controlling hazards before you start work on a task or a project.
-Because this process happens before work activities, it promotes the sort of forward-thinking attitude that helps to eliminate hazard risks.
+Because this process happens before work activities, it promotes the sort of forward-thinking attitude.
+This helps to eliminate hazard risks by using the take 5 safety approach.

 Free checklist!